The Big Pants (part one)

 “Someone has got a watch.”

 They all knew it.
-In point of fact, two watches, green light as well as blue bumping from the floor, modest hemispheres glowing where the exercise demanded pitch dark.
+Two, in point of fact, green as well as blue light bumping from the floor, modest hemispheres glowing where the exercise demanded pitch dark.
 The lights rose, converged, shed themselves on Toby’s face; apologetic voices came murmuring from the whiteboard area, where Toby could be made out, sitting on his stool.

 “No, no,” he said.
 “Well”—louder, he was addressing them all—“that spoils things.
 But it’s all right.”

-Coming to the cafeteria from the morning hike, he’d been a little concerned to find breakfast a buffet.
-Tom had gone on a diet once that was all portion control, little packages of pretzels and cookies.
-Stuff you could stand to eat, but no discipline…he’d crunched through a hundred dollars’ worth of stuff he could have got store-bought for twenty.
+Coming to the cafeteria from the morning hike, Tom had been a little concerned to find breakfast a buffet.
+He had gone on a diet once that was all portion control, little packages of pretzels and cookies.
+Stuff you could stand to eat, but no discipline.
+A handful of days later, he found he had crunched through a hundred dollars’ worth of stuff he could have got store-bought for a few bucks.
 Here were boiled eggs, fruit salad, almond milk smoothies…but seconds, thirds…couldn’t you overdo eggs?
 Wouldn’t four pieces of toast with organic fruit puree still be a lot?

 “That would be,” he told Jackie, who sat opposite and had spilled his orange juice, knocking her tray against his, “four hundred calories, maybe more like five.”